I Want To...

 - Medical school transcript

-- Note: We require that all Allopathic, Osteopathic and Canadian medical school applicants complete the USMLE EXAM Step 1.
+Note: We require that all allopathic, osteopathic and Canadian medical school applicants complete the USMLE Step 1 exam.
 We do not accept any other board scores.

 Three letters of recommendation

 Note: We require that one be from an emergency medicine physician.
 We accept the Council of Emergency Medicine Residency Directors (CORD) Standardized Letter of Evaluation (SLOE) be used for at least one EM letter.
 We are excited to review your O-SLOE (Off-service Standardized Letter of Evaluation) letter(s) this year in place of away sub-internship rotation letters.